Data Protection is important to us

 You have the right to find out what information is held about you, how we use it and who we disclose it to.
 To obtain a copy of your personal information, please write to our Data Protection Officer.

-Upon request, we will provide a copy of your personal data in a format that is structured and machine-readable.
+Upon request, we will provide a copy of your personal data.
 We may charge you a reasonable fee for complying with access requests in accordance with applicable data protection laws.
 If so, we will inform you of the fee before processing your request.
 We will supply a copy of the requested data to you within 30 calendar days after receiving your data access request.

 In some cases, we may not be able to provide you with certain personal data, for instance if providing it would interfere with another person’s rights.